-All staff are made aware that they cannot keep 'secrets' and absolute confidentiality with children, and that if a child discloses abuse or gives information that suggests they may be at risk, this MUST be passed on to the DSL as soon as possible.
-The child should be told who their disclosure will be shared with and what will happen next.
+All staff are made aware that they cannot keep 'secrets' and absolute confidentiality with children, and that if a child reports abuse or gives information that suggests they may be at risk, this MUST be passed on to the DSL as soon as possible.
+The child should be told who their report will be shared with and what will happen next.
+If the child does not give their consent to share information, staff may still lawfully share it and advice sought from the DSL in all cases.
+Ultimately, the DSL (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and/or other children.